aristanetworks/cloudvision-python/examples/Connector/README.md

 `python3 get_token.py --server 10.83.12.79 --username cvpadmin --password arastra --ssl`

 The two files that will be saved can then be used to authenticate:

 - token.txt
 - cvp.crt

+> Note Starting from 2020.3.0 Service Account Token can be used just as on CloudVision as a Service.

 ### CloudVision as a Service